How Much Does it Cost to Treat Rising Damp?

 What are the Supply Costs for a Rising Damp Treatment?

-It’s best to leave most of this job to a professional, although parts may be suitable for a DIY solution if you have the right skills and knowledge and understand the safety steps required.
+Although parts may be suitable for a DIY solution, a professional will have the right skills and knowledge to understand the safety steps required.

 Additional Jobs to Go with Treating Rising Damp